 2003 - Present

-The 1973 penny value hierarchy reveals fascinating insights into what drives collector demand and pricing in the Lincoln cent market.
-At the absolute pinnacle sits the 1973-S DCAM 70, commanding an impressive $12,075 – a testament to the premium placed on perfect proof specimens with deep cameo contrast.
+The 1973 penny value hierarchy reveals what truly drives collector demand in the Lincoln cent market.
+At the very top sits the 1973-S DCAM 70, which commands a remarkable $12,075 — a testament to the premium placed on a flawless proof coin with maximum Deep Cameo contrast.

-The next tier showcases high-grade Red examples from both Philadelphia and Denver at $3,760 each, demonstrating how original copper luster dramatically impacts value across mint facilities.
+The next tier features high-grade Red examples from both Philadelphia and Denver at $3,760 each.
+This shows how original copper luster dramatically impacts value regardless of which mint produced the coin.

-What’s particularly interesting is how the San Francisco issues dominate the value rankings, with even lower-grade S-mint coins like the MS-66 RD ($544) outperforming comparable Denver examples.
-The proof Deep Cameo specimens consistently command premiums, though the jump from PR-69 ($107) to the perfect PR-70 ($12,075) illustrates the exponential value increase for that final grade point.
+What stands out most is how San Francisco-issue coins dominate the upper rankings.
+Even a lower-grade S-mint coin like the MS-66 RD ($544) outperforms comparable Denver examples.
+The exponential jump from PR-69 ($107) to the perfect PR-70 ($12,075) illustrates just how valuable that final grade point can be in the proof coin market.

 Also Read: Lincoln Wheat Penny Value (1909-1958)